Thebes Greece (Thiva): A Local’s Guide to Europe’s Oldest Living City

 How Much Time Do I Need for the Museum?

-The museum is quite large (1000 sq m) with an amazing wealth of exhibits so estimate at least 2 to 3 hours of spending there.
+The museum is quite large (1000 sq m) with an amazing wealth of exhibits, so allow at least 2 to 3 hours to spend there.
 At the end of your tour, you can relax at the museum’s small cafe.

 Is the Museum Accessible?